Champagne: Origins

 In France, the first sparkling champagne was created accidentally; the pressure in the bottle led it to be called "the devil's wine" (le vin du diable), as bottles exploded or corks popped.
 At the time, bubbles were considered a fault.
 In 1844, Adolphe Jaquesson invented the muselet to prevent the corks from blowing out.
 Initial versions were difficult to apply and inconvenient to remove.
 Even when it was deliberately produced as a sparkling wine, champagne was for a very long time made by the méthode rurale, where the wine was bottled before the initial fermentation had finished.
 Champagne did not use the méthode champenoise until the 19th century, about 200 years after Merret documented the process.
-The 19th century saw an dramatic growth in champagne production, going from a regional production of 300,000 bottles a year in 1800 to 20 million bottles in 1850.
-In 2007, champagne sales hit an all-time record of 338.7 million bottles.
+The 19th century saw a dramatic growth in champagne production, going from a regional production of 300,000 bottles a year in 1800 to 20 million bottles in 1850.
+In 2007, champagne sales hit a record of 338.7 million bottles.

-In the 19th century, champagne was noticeably sweeter than the champagnes of today.
+In the 19th century, champagne was noticeably sweeter than today's champagnes.
 The trend towards drier champagne began when Perrier-Jouët decided not to sweeten his 1846 vintage before exporting it to London.
 The designation Brut Champagne was created for the British in 1876.

+The only wines that are legally allowed to be named "Champagne" must be bottled within 100 miles of the Champagne region in France.
+The name is legally protected by European law and an 1891 treaty that requires true champagne to be produced in the Champagne region and made from the Pinot Meunier, Pinot Noir, or Chardonnay grapes grown in this region.